svishrut93/Code-bat-and-java-strings-/README.md

 # Code-bat-and-java-strings-
 Code relating to some popular core java problems

+1. Write a java program to find highest occuring words and  number of occurrences in a text.
-1. Write a java program to find the duplicate words and their number of occurrences in a string
+2. Write a java program to find all the  duplicate words and their number of occurrences in a text.
+3.